ansible-lockdown/POSTGRES-12-CIS/README.md

 - libselinux-python
 - pip packages
   - jmespath ( complete list found in requirements.txt)
-- collections found in collections/requirememnts.yml
+- collections found in collections/requirements.yml

 ## Role Variables

 This role is designed that the end user should not have to edit the tasks themselves.
-All customizing should be done by overriding the required varaibles as found in defaults/main.yml file. e.g. using inventory, group_vars, extra_vars
+All customizing should be done by overriding the required variables as found in defaults/main.yml file. e.g. using inventory, group_vars, extra_vars

 ## Tags